zalando-incubator/catwatch/README.md

 ## Getting started

-Build and run the webapp either by Gradle or Maven.
+Build and run the web application either by Gradle or Maven.

 Gradle: